phoihos/vscode-translate-it/README.md

 # Translate it

-This extension is a text translator powered by **Google Translate**.
+This extension is a text/comment translator powered by **Google Translate**.

 ## Features

 - You can translate selected texts from `Source Language` to `Target Language`
     - Automatically detect `Source Language` and `Target Language`
-        - `Target Language` is your prefer display language of VSCode
+        - `Automatic Target Language` is your prefer display language of VSCode
         - You can also change `Target Language` in the **Extension Settings**
 - Comments only translated in selected programming codes
     - Supports more than 30 programming languages